onomondo/onomondo-softsim-cli/README.md

 ```

 ### Example
 Write hex encoded profiles to stdout.
-Optionally, this can be piped directly to a device, if ready to receive profile.
+Optionally, this can be piped directly to a device, if the device is ready to receive a profile in this specific format.

 `--key` should point to the private key generated in the previous steps.